 Life expectancy at birth in 2023 was 75.5 years, lower than the average for the Region of the Americas and 2.7 years higher that in 2000.

 Figure 1.
 Population pyramids of Grenada, years 2000 and 2023

 The literacy rate was 98.6% in 2014 (98.6% for men and 98.6% for women).

 During the period 2010-2021, the country improved its score on the Human Development Index, with an increase of 1.7% (from a score of 0.782 to a score of 0.795); during the same period, the index rose 13.5% internationally and 9.4% in Latin America (Figure 2).

 Figure 2.
 Human Development Index in the Region of the Americas, 2021

-In 2020, 56,9% of Grenadians had an Internet connection, representing a considerable increase from 2000, when 4,1% of the population had an Internet connection.
+In 2021, 77.8% of the population had an internet connection, representing a considerable increase from 2000, when 4.1% of the population had an internet connection.